SurveyMonkey/public_api_docs/includes/_overview.md

  * An integration of SurveyMonkey functionality into a pre-existing tool
  * Stand alone applications that extend SurveyMonkey's functionality

-The [scopes](#scopes) that your app uses determines the [SurveyMonkey plan level](https://www.surveymonkey.com/pricing/?ut_source=dev_portal) users will need to access it.
+The [scopes](#scopes) that your app uses determine the SurveyMonkey plan level users will need to access it.

-All public apps will need to be approved by SurveyMonkey to be deployed, please contact us at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com) to tell us more about your app and use case.

 ####Private Apps

 Deploying as a Private app requires you to [upgrade](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) to a Platinum or Platinum group plan.
 Private apps can use all available scopes.
+Private apps are subject to [request limits](#request-and-response-limits).

 Deploy as a Private app if:

- * your app will only be used by one Platinum SurveyMonkey account or many SurveyMonkey accounts that belong to the same [Platinum group plan](http://help.surveymonkey.com/articles/en_US/kb/Groups)/
+ * your app will only be used by one SurveyMonkey account or many SurveyMonkey accounts that belong to the same [Platinum group plan](http://help.surveymonkey.com/articles/en_US/kb/Groups)

  Examples of Private apps include: